shivaamanchi/Campus-Recruitment-System/README.md

 Their will be an Duplicate applications and fake Companies to avoid those issues we are creating a Admin to look into this issues, Admin will remove the duplicate applications and do not approve the fake companies in the app.
 Activates:
 1. Home Screen
+2. Login(Admin, Student, Company)
-2. Admin Login/ Admin Registration
+3. Admin Registration
-3. Student Login/ Student Registration
+4. Student Registration
-4. Company Login/ Company Registration
+5. Company Registration
-5. Super Admin Home Screen
+6. Super Admin Home Screen
-6. Admin Home Screen
+7. Admin Home Screen
-7. Student Home Screen
+8. Student Home Screen
-8. Company Home Screen
+9. Company Home Screen